Doris Baker

 In 2019, she received a Fulbright award to conduct research in Chile in 2020.
 In 2019, she also received the Kirk Award for excellence in a research publication in Learning Disabilities, Research and Practice, a journal from the Council for Exceptional Children, and an award from the American Education Research Association Technology, Instruction, Cognition, and Learning SIG group for her international collaboration with Finnish researchers.
 In 2014, Dr. Baker was awarded funds to travel to Finland to research the Finnish education system through a grant from the National Science Foundation.
 In 2012 she received an honorable mention for an article she published in SPR in 2011, and in 2008 she received the Distinguished Dissertation Award from the International Reading Association.

 Prior to coming to UT Austin, Dr. Baker was the Co-Director of the Ph.D. program in the School of Education at Southern Methodist University, and the director of the Master in Bilingual Education.
 Dr. Baker received her Ph.D. in Educational Leadership from the University of Oregon.
 She holds an M.S. in Latin American Studies from San Diego State University and a B.S. in Psychology from the Universidad Iberoamericana in Mexico City.
 Before starting her doctoral studies, Dr. Baker was a Spanish instructor at the University of Oregon where she taught all Spanish language courses.
 She received the Instructor of the Year award in 2002 for the development of an internship that built a connection between the University of Oregon and the Latino community.
 She has also provided professional development and consultation to parents, teachers, and researchers in the United States, and in Chile, Argentina, Mexico, Spain, Finland, and Qatar.
 Dr. Baker was born in Brazil and grew up in Colombia and Mexico.
 She is fluent in English, Spanish, Portuguese, and semi-fluent in German.
-Below are three of Dr. Baker's recent publications.
+Below are five of Dr. Baker's recent publications.

 Baker, D. L., Crespo, P., Monzalve, M., Garcia, I., & Gutiérrez, M. (2022) Relation between the essential components of reading and reading comprehension in monolingual Spanish-speaking children: A Meta-analysis.
 Educational Psychology Review, 34(4), pp. 2661-2696, https://doi.org/10.1007/s10648-022-09694-1